Lepton Number Violation: from $0\nu\beta\beta$ Decay to Long-Lived Particle Searches: Conclusion

 By comparing the reaches of the current and future $\onbb$-decay experiments with the LLP searches at the LHC main detectors and MATHUSLA, while taking into account the relevant current LHC searches of prompt decays, we found that the $\onbb$-decay experiments can set the upper limits on $g_L g_Q$, ranging from $10^{-4}$ to $10^{-1}$ depending on the masses $m_S$ and $m_F$.
 The LLP searches at the LHC main detectors are sensitive to the regions of $m_F\lesssim 200\gev$, $m_S\lesssim 2\tev$, and small $g_L g_Q$ that are beyond the $\onbb$-decay reach.
 The MATHUSLA detector can further test the region with smaller $g_L g_Q$ and $m_F$.

-Similar features as found in this work are expected to appear in models with low-scale lepton number violation.
-With the upcoming running of the LHC and the proposed future experiment MATHUSLA, a better understanding of the LNV interactions can be achieved in combination with the current and future $\onbb$-decay experiments.
+Similar features as found in this work are expected to appear in other models with low-scale lepton number violation that induce the LO, long-range $\onbb$-decay amplitude, although the sensitivities to the parameter space could be quite different.
+With the upcoming running of the LHC and the proposed future experiment MATHUSLA, a better understanding of the viable parameter space for LNV interactions can be achieved in combination with the current and future $\onbb$-decay experiments.